-Award for the Distinguished Dissertation in Teacher Education
+Award for the Distinguished Dissertation in Teacher Education (DDTE)

-The Association of Teacher Educators announces its twenty-eighth annual competition for the Distinguished Dissertation in Teacher Education award.
+The Association of Teacher Educators announces its 38th annual competition for the Distinguished Dissertation in Teacher Education (DDTE) award.
 The intent of the award is to encourage, recognize, and promote exemplary doctoral level research that substantially contributes to the improvement of teacher education.
 The DDTE recipient receives a monetary award supported through a grant from the ATE Leadership Foundation for Teacher Education.
 Special recognition is also extended to the professor that directed the dissertation.

 Who May Enter?